Dukes Casino Welcome Bonus

 Let’s start with the most important bit — the games.
 At Dukes we found over 2,000 titles in the library, including slots, jackpots, table games, live titles, casual games and soon-to-be-added bingo rooms.
 The provider filter really helps — players can sort through different developers to find their preferred games.
 Demo mode is also available, rare to see.
 Players at Dukes can try out games for free as long as they have made their first deposit already.

 Payment methods at Dukes deserve special attention.
-While there’s a good variety with PayPal, Visa, Apple Pay, Skrill, and Neteller all available, the fees raise some concerns.
+While there’s a good variety of PayPal, Visa, Apple Pay, Skrill, and Neteller available, the fees raise some concerns.
 That 1% withdrawal fee (max £3) on every cashout feels unnecessary when most UK casinos process withdrawals for free.
-The £5 minimum withdrawal is unusually low, though – a definite plus for players who prefer frequent, smaller cashouts.
-Also e-wallet deposits cannot be used to qualify for promotions, something to consider.
+The £5 minimum withdrawal is unusually low, though — a definite plus for players who prefer frequent, smaller cashouts.
+Also, e-wallet deposits cannot be used to qualify for promotions, which is something to consider.

 Speaking of deals, their selection left us wanting more.
 Not only are there fewer promotions compared to other ProgressPlay casinos, but they also lack variety.
 Match bonuses with free spins dominate the promo page.
 The 50x wagering requirement on bonuses particularly stood out to us — it’s significantly higher than the industry standard and makes turning bonus money into real cash quite difficult.